The Small Business Guide to Corporate Social Responsibility

 5. Use your platform to promote philanthropy.

-Lastly, to demonstrate your commitment to charity, you can use the power of your business’s communication platforms to promote donation opportunities and share information related to your nonprofit partner’s mission.
+To further demonstrate your commitment to charity, you can use the power of your business’s communication platforms to promote donation opportunities and share information related to your nonprofit partner’s mission.

-For example, your business may have an email newsletter or text messaging platform that you use to distribute business updates, promotions, and other communications to customers.
-In addition to these business alerts, you can intersperse your messages with links to online donation pages and promote these giving opportunities to your customers.
 You can even create newsletters that are entirely devoted to sharing information about the work that your nonprofit partner does, why you got involved with them, and why your customers should get involved, too.